-Newspaper subscription from 1 October 2017 to 30 September 2018

---> three months under the old rate, nine months under the new rate.
+Newspaper subscription from 1 October 2023 to 30 September 2024 --> three months under the old rate, nine months under the new rate.

 The invoice must show the two partial periods separately.
-Should this not have happened, then the old (higher) tax rates need to be used.
+Should this not have happened, then the higher tax rates need to be used.

 For an advance purchase of supplies which are not rendered on a regular basis, but called upon according to demand (e.g. multiple-fare tram cards, purchase of a car including free maintenance up to 100'000km) the tax rate at the moment of the purchase applies.
-Should this still happen to be in 2017, then the old (higher) rates will apply, and should be invoiced.
+Should this still happen to be in 2023, you may invoice at the old rates.